Find Grad Schools

 The states with the most job growth for Wholesale & Manufacturing Sales Representative are Utah, Nevada, and Wisconsin.
 Watch out if you plan on working in Delaware, Maine, or Ohio.
 These states have the worst job growth for this type of profession.

-Average Wholesale and Manufacturing Sales Representatives Salary
+Wholesale & Manufacturing Sales Representative Average Salary

 undefined